Cele-stine/alx-low_level_programming/0x0B-malloc_free/README.md

 a function that creates an array of chars and initializes it with a specific char 1.strdup a function that returns a pointer to a new string that is a duplicate to another string while dynamically allocating memory to the new srting
+2.concanate two strings
+return a pointer to the newly allocated memory after two strings concantenate